Jo Ankier

-Jo is a host on CBS Sports Serie A programming airing across America on Sundays on CBS & Paramount Plus.
-Jo is also the live post-fight reporter and a studio host for BT Sport on their boxing fight nights for the prestigious FightNight Live programming and is BT Sport's side-line reporter for "MLB London," covering the first ever Major League Baseball series to be played in Europe in June 2019.
-Jo covered match days and weekly news for Premier League's international audience during the 2019/2020 season interviewing players and managers such as Ndombele, Frank Lampard, Unai Emery, Virgil Van Dyk on a regular basis.
+Ankier is a former British steeplechase athlete who competed at the IAAF World Championships in 2005 and held British national records for the 1500, 2000 and 3000 metre steeplechases.
+Ankier is also a host on CBS Sports Serie A programming airing across America on Sundays on CBS and Paramount Plus and the live post-fight reporter and a studio host for BT Sport on their boxing fight nights for the FightNight Live programming.

-Jo has covered four Olympic Games as host & reporter (2021, 2016, 2012, 2004) and has been a long time contributor to ESPN in Los Angeles for whom she covered both the "London 2012 Olympics" as well as "Rio2016" amongst other regular year-round event sports coverage reporting for the international versions of their flagship show Sportscenter on NBA, soccer, tennis, boxing, sailing and hosting live events such as the ESPY awards and X Games.
-Jo was the live studio presenter of “Beyond the Game” world sports show filmed out of Istanbul for TRT World during the 2018 Fifa World Cup and has also been a regular contributor to The Tennis Channel out of Los Angeles.

-Jo is a former British steeplechase athlete who competed at the IAAF World Championships in 2005 and held British national records for the 1500, 2000 and 3000 metre steeplechases.

 Early life and education

 Ankier grew up in north-west London and attended the Henrietta Barnett School.
 She earned her Bachelor of Science degree from the University of Nottingham where she majored in physics with a minor in philosophy.
 Ankier then furthered her post-graduate education at King's College London where she received a sports law diploma.

 Ankier is a skilled pianist and cellist.
 In 2016, she joined Atlanta Braves shortstop Chase Darnaud and father / son duo Clayton and Sebastian Cages to form country rock and roll group, The Chasedarnaud band.
 Ankier plays acoustic and electric cello along with keyboard in the group which released their first full album "Seven Ghosts" on September 22, 2016.